Top-Quark Decay at Next-to-Next-to-Next-to-Leading Order in QCD

-It is thus also desirable to improve the accuracy of the theoretical predictions for these precision observables at higher orders in QCD.
-However, unlike $\Gamt$, these quantities are notoriously difficult to be predicted to high precision from a differential calculation with Monte Carlo methods, although the expansion method of ref.~\cite{Czarnecki:2010gb} does offer a systematically improvable way.
-In this Letter we formulate a different efficient method to tackle this problem, which not only allows us to obtain high-precision results at one order higher in QCD but also provides us with the ingredients that would be needed to arrive at a fully differential calculation of any infrared-safe observables for $t$-quark decay process at NNNLO later on.
+In this Letter we formulate an efficient method to tackle this problem, which not only allows us to obtain high-precision results at one order higher in QCD but also provides us with the ingredients that would be needed to arrive at a fully differential calculation of any infrared-safe observables for $t$-quark decay process at NNNLO later on.